jmd-dk/concept/concept/docs/troubleshooting.rst

    .. group-tab:: TORQUE/PBS

-      When TORQUE or PBS is used as the job schedular, the MPI executor will be set to one of ``mpiexec`` or ``mpirun`` by default, possibly with additional options.
+      When TORQUE or PBS is used as the job scheduler, the MPI executor will be set to one of ``mpiexec`` or ``mpirun`` by default, possibly with additional options.
 The first thing to try is to leave out these options, i.e. setting